The Private Pilot's Licence

 PPL at a Glance

 Being a pilot training school based in Lilongwe, Malawi; Eastrise Aviation training packages aim to exceed minimum requirements.
 Our principal goal is to train safe pilots by honing them with the necessary knowledge, attitude and skills.
 Earning a Malawi pilot’s licence or rating is just an outcome of that process.
-Initially, one is required to study and successfully pass the Malawi air law as well as obtaining a Class II medical certificate to be issued a student pilot licence.
-At Eastrise, you will also be required to complete 2 of your remaining ground school subjects namely Human Performance & Limitations and Aircraft General Knowledge.
-The Operational Procedures component is taught when the student commences flying training.
-The rest of the theoretical component of the PPL comprises of:
+Initially, one is required to obtain a Class II medical certificate to be issued a student pilot licence.
+Flight training can be paired with ground school, thereby allowing the student to combine the theory with practical training.
+The theoretical component of the PPL comprises of:

 Why is aviation fuel measured in kilograms instead of litres?
 How do pilots know how much fuel they will need?
 How do pilots estimate their time of arrival?
 The Flight Performance & Planning module has all these answers and more.
 You will learn how to complete weight and balance sheets and how to load an aircraft to stay within its center of gravity limits among others.